 The Fee Assistance Program includes a number of benefits to help alleviate some of the costs associated with the application process, including reduced MCAT registration fees, free MCAT Official Prep products, fee waivers to cover the cost of the application, and more.
 Before you apply, we’ve compiled eight tips to help you complete your Fee Assistance Program application and avoid processing delays:

-- Applicants are required to read the “Fee Assistance Program Essentials for Calendar Year 2020” prior to submitting an application.
+- Applicants are required to read the “Fee Assistance Program Essentials” prior to submitting an application.
 The guide offers all the information you need regarding program eligibility, award benefits, and application and post-submission processes.
 You’ll find this document on the Fee Assistance Program homepage.